cloudoperators/greenhouse-extensions/alerts/README.md

 **Prerequisites**

 - A running and Greenhouse-onboarded Kubernetes cluster.
 If you don't have one, follow the [Cluster onboarding](https://cloudoperators.github.io/greenhouse/docs/user-guides/cluster/onboarding) guide.
+- kube-monitoring plugin (which brings in Prometheus Operator) **OR** stand alone: awareness to enable the deployment of Prometheus Operator with this plugin

 **Step 1:**